The David R. Cheriton School of Computer Science has...

 - Been cited consistently as a top computer science school in Canada and among the best internationally

-- Eight Fellows of the Royal Society of Canada, six Fellows of the Association for Computing Machinery, six Fellows of the Institute of Electrical and Electronics Engineers, three Tier 1 Canada Research Chairs, and 16 Ontario Early Researcher Award winners
+- Eight Fellows of the Royal Society of Canada, seven Fellows of the Association for Computing Machinery, seven Fellows of the Institute of Electrical and Electronics Engineers, three Tier 1 Canada Research Chairs, and 16 Ontario Early Researcher Award reicipents

-- Graduated the youngest graduate student, Erik Demaine, who was just over 14 years old when he enrolled at Waterloo and is now a professor of computer science at MIT
+- Accepted Waterloo’s youngest graduate student, Erik Demaine, who was just 14 years old when he enrolled to pursue a PhD in computer science.
+Erik Demaine is now a professor of computer science at MIT.

 - Research collaborations with institutions in China, France, Brazil, the United States, and many more